onebegemot/event-log/README.md

 ```
 * 4.2.2.
 Create and apply the new migration with EventLog convfigurations

 ### 4.3.
-Add ObservableProperties static class with predefined methods with observable property collection for convenient and consistent using
+Add ObservableProperties static class (optional)
+Predefine methods with observable property collections to enable convenient and consistent usage across the application.

 ```cs
 internal static class ObservableProperties
 {